 Home Health Care Rolling Hills CA – Symptoms and Treatments for Dry Mouth in the Elderly

 What is Dry Mouth?

 When the salivary glands don’t work well, it can leave a senior’s mouth dry and sticky.
-Saliva is important to the mouth in processing food, keeping it clean and aiding in speaking and swallowing.
-Dry mouth in seniors is usually caused by medications they are taking.
-In older adults, dry mouth is most commonly a side effect of certain medications, including those for blood pressure, allergies, pain, overactive bladder, depression, anxiety and Parkinson’s disease, just to name a few.
-Dry mouth is also a symptom of other conditions like diabetes or HIV.
+Saliva is important to the mouth in processing food, keeping the mouth clean, and aiding in speaking and swallowing.
+Dry mouth in the elderly is usually caused by medications they are taking.
+In older adults, dry mouth is most commonly a side effect of certain medications, including those for blood pressure, allergies, pain, overactive bladder, depression, anxiety, and Parkinson’s disease, just to name a few.
+Dry mouth symptoms can also be an indicator of other conditions like diabetes or HIV.

 What are the Symptoms of Dry Mouth?

 Many seniors describe dry mouth as the dryness and sticky feeling when they try to swallow or talk.
 Other symptoms may be thicker saliva, burning in the throat when eating and a hoarse voice.
 Choking on food is common in seniors with dry mouth, as is difficulty swallowing.
 Often, elderly people will experience chapped, cracked lips and sores at the side of the mouth.